 - 2.1.
 General.
 Yearling chinook and most other juvenile salmonids migrate downstream in the spring, whereas during the summer, after mid-June, sub-yearling chinook dominate.
 Studies specific to Bonneville Dam indicate that fish survival rates for passage through various routes differ between spring and summer. - 2.1.1.
 Powerhouse Flow Distribution.
 Bonneville turbine operating priority is established as outlined in Table BON-5.
 If a turbine is out of service, use the next turbine in the priority list. - 2.1.2.
 When adult salmonid counts equal or exceed 30,000 fish/day before August 31, project fisheries will initiate FPOM coordination to discuss options for powerhouse flow-splitting to provide additional flow attraction areas to help balance adult passage among the project's fishways.
 When adult salmonid counts equal or exceed 25,000 fish/day after August 31, the Project will operate two priority turbines at PH1 in an attempt to balance adult passage between both powerhouses (assuming there was no prior unit operation at PH1).
-This operation will continue until Project fish counts fall below 20,000 fish. - 2.1.3.
+This operation will continue until

+Project fish counts fall below 20,000 fish.

+2.1.3.
 Other Activities.
-Research, non-routine maintenance, other fish-related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit or within 50' of the rest of the fishway, unless concurred with by regional fish managers through ESA and other fish passage forums.
-Currently approved special operations are described in Appendix A. Alternate actions will be considered by district and project biologists in coordination with the fish managers on a case-bycase basis.
+Research, non-routine maintenance, other fish-related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit or within 50' of the rest of the fishway, or directly in, above, or adjacent to any fishway, unless coordinated by the project, Portland District Operations and/or Planning, the Dive operation coordinator, or CEWNP Construction office through FPOM and FFDRWG with the Region.
+Currently coordinated special operations related to research are described in Appendix A. Alternate actions will be considered by district and project biologists in coordination with the Regional fish agencies on a case-by-case basis.
 Emergency situations should be dealt with immediately by the project in consultation with the project or district biologist.
 If unavailable, the biologists will be informed of steps taken to correct the situation immediately following the incident.
-All activities within boat- restricted zones (BRZ) will be coordinated in advance with the project.
+All activities within boat-restricted zones (BRZ) will be coordinated at least two weeks in advance with the project, unless it is deemed an emergency (see also Overview for coordination guidance).